zakodium-oss/galvanicium/README.md

 ## Design of the application

+The source code of Galvanicium is available on GitHub: <https://github.com/zakodium-oss/galvanicium-app>.

 The Galvanicium application is build around 4 other open-source projects that we are developing and maintaining:

 - [react-plot](https://github.com/zakodium-oss/react-plot): a ReactJS component designed to plot scientific data.
 You may be interested to check the interactive and [extensive documentation](https://react-plot.zakodium.com).